-■ NOTE: Before attempting to adjust suspension, clean dirt and debris from the sleeve and remove load from the suspension; then use an appropriate spanner wrench to adjust the sleeve to the desired position.
+■ NOTE: Before attempting to adjust suspension, clean dirt and debris from the shock body and threads.
+Using a jack or a suitable lift, raise the vehicle until the shocks are fully extended.
+Loosen the set screw (XT) or lock screw (Limited) on the upper spring retainer before adjusting ride height; then use an appropriate spanner wrench to adjust the retainer to the desired position.